aclark4life/python-packages-doc/build.rst

 Buildout/easy_install vs. virtualenv/pip
 ----------------------------------------

-First of all, let us not debate about which tool is best.
+First let us not debate about which tool is best.
 We have lots of **tools** in the Python world.
 What we are missing is **clarity**.
 Rather than force people to use a particular tool without explaining why, let us *better* explain what tools are available and let folks decide for themselves which ones they would like to use.

 Sounds great!
 But how?
+Let's take a closer look at zc.buildout [1]_.

 Hosted configuration files
 --------------------------

+Whilst zc.buildout has established itself is a quality tool amongst those that use it, it's still seen as competition to other tools (e.g. pip).
+It should not be seen this way.
+It has many advanced features and should be seen as something you use when nothing else does what you need.

-In addition to a :ref:`package featuring system`, ``pythonpackages.com`` provides a set of shared, extendable configuration files for building Python and other software.
+So in addition to a :ref:`package featuring system`, ``pythonpackages.com`` provides a set of shared, extendable configuration files for building Python and other software.
 Please continue reading to learn more.